cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

+There are a few errors in your HTML code, and the code could benefit from better indentation for readability.
+Can you take a few minutes to go through the suggestions in the "PR Essentials" guide to help improve your code quality and the overall pull request?

+You can find the "PR Essentials" guide on the [Canvas](https://codeyourfutur-yov6609.slack.com/archives/C07QX99JK7B) in the #cyf-code-review channel.
+It includes practical tips for writing cleaner code and making your PRs easier to review.
+Thanks!

+---

 In your PR description, instead of including the checklist from the project's `README.md`, you can check off the 3rd and 5th items in the original Self-check list to confirm that your implementation meets all the requirements outlined in the project's `README.md`.

 I restored the original checklist in your PR description. can you check them to make them look like